greenwyrt/plover2CAT/docs/howto/videotoggle.md

 ![Show/Hide video window](images/show_hide_video.gif)

-To hide this window, go to `Audiovisual` and then `Show/Hide Video`.
+To hide this window, go to **Audiovisual > Show/Hide Video**.
 This will toggle to show or hide the video window depending on the present state.